Case of missing children tied to doomsday beliefs, 3 deaths

 "There's a timeline change with Lori, and it started a few years ago," he said.

-Some of the timeline is detailed in newly released court documents from investigators in the rural Idaho city of Rexburg.
-The documents paint a bleak picture, with police saying Vallow repeatedly lied about her children's whereabouts, their belongings had been found in an abandoned storage unit and there has been no sign of them for months.
+Newly released court documents from investigators in the rural Idaho city of Rexburg paint a bleak picture, with police saying Vallow repeatedly lied about her children's whereabouts, their belongings had been found in an abandoned storage unit and there has been no sign of them for months.

-Vallow appeared Friday in court in Hawaii, where her attorney couldn't get her $5 million bail lowered.
-Defense attorney Daniel Hempey said police knew she was on Kauai and had a lawyer who's offered to turn her in.

-"Instead she was arrested and media was calling us all day," Hempey said.
-"It seems like it was a made-for-media event at taxpayer expense."

 Of Vallow's children, Tylee disappeared first, according to a probable cause affidavit written by Rexburg police Lt.
 Ron Ball.
 The teen went on a day trip to nearby Yellowstone National Park with her mom, little brother and uncle.
 A National Park Service camera captured her image at the entrance, and a photo from Vallow's computer shows the girl made it inside the park.